 The new engine has had the full five-star treatment from KPM Performance Engines.
 The biggest change is a de-stroke from 4.0L to 3.7L, with a Spool billet crank, Pro I-beam rods and custom CP pistons.
 The top end contains Kelford solid-lifter cams and Crow valve springs.
 Feeding the whole lot are 12 injectors – 2400cc primary and 1250cc secondary – which are nestled in a Plazmaman intake plenum.

 The new engine was tuned in the car a few weeks ago, smashing out 1659hp (1237kW) on 50psi.
-If that doesn’t make your eyes water, Dylan plans on running it up to around 60psi in his pursuit of being the first seven-second XR6 Turbo.
+If that doesn’t make your eyes water, Dylan plans on running it up to around 60psi in his pursuit of being the first seven-second, street-driven XR6 Turbo.

 | Watch next: Fastest FG XR6 Turbo Ute in Australia